 A replacement family dwelling | Tidmarsh, West Berkshire

-Our client purchased this 23 acre site with the benefit of a planning approval for a replacement dwelling.
+Our client purchased this 23-acre site with the benefit of a planning approval for a replacement family dwelling.
 Whilst the approval allowed for a much larger house than previously it was not appropriate for the site or our client’s families needs.